jadedragon-mrm/mas-skeleton/README.md

-# Skeleton for the IMAS practical work
+# Skeleton for the MAS practical work

-This is the practical work skeleton for the subject "Introduction to MultiAgent Systems" performed in Universitat Rovira i Virgili.
+This is the practical work skeleton for the subject "MultiAgent Systems" (MAS) performed in Universitat Rovira i Virgili.

 # Goal